 Rotary in Harpenden CIO is a separate charitable incorporated organisation set up by Harpenden Village Rotary Club and registered with the Charity Commission (Charity number 1163420) to conduct all the club's fundraising and other charitable activities.

 For 21 years we have devised and run the Harpenden Quiz of Quizzes, an ever-popular event staged on a Friday evening in March.
 Held in St George’s School hall, with refreshments provided, the quiz attracts 30 or more teams of six people.
-This year’s Quiz of Quizzes will be held on Friday, 10 March.
+Next year’s Quiz of Quizzes will be held on Friday, 9th March 2018.